Have an ORA Device and need help?

 How is ORA different than medical alert or PERS devices?

 There are many reasons why ORA is different, besides how great it looks!
 Firstly, traditional devices typically only work in the home and yard, whereas ORA works wherever there is cellular coverage.
 In addition, the alerts go to your network of friends and family, instead of a stranger in a call center.
 Your network also has access to a dashboard of information on their app, including connection details and inactivity, something other devices do not have.
 Finally, when you purchase ORA, it is yours to keep and there is no monthly fee, contracts, or hidden fees.

 Do I need an ORA device for each piece of jewelry?

 Nope.
 You only need one ORA device, and you can swap it in and out of the ORA jewelry and the Flex necklace.
 For instance, the Flex necklace is great for everyday wear, including sleeping, bathing, and exercising, and then you can change to the Teardrop when you want to dress up.
 However the belt loop clip is permanently attached to the device and can’t be put into other holders.

 Does ORA have fall detection?

 Fall detection is currently not a feature of ORA.
-Our research indicated that automatic fall detection is largely unreliable, and the feedback from older adults from our focus groups reinforced this.
+Our research indicated that automatic fall detection is largely unreliable, and the feedback from our focus groups reinforced this.
 Those who owned devices with automatic fall detection told us there were many times when they didn't fall but the device went off, which was not only annoying for them and their contacts, it also caused them to not want to wear the device.
 This is the worst possible scenario, since wearables are only useful if people wear them!

 Instead, ORA offers 'inactivity monitoring'.
 With a quick check in the ORA App, the contacts can see if the person is wearing ORA, if it is charged and connected, and if they have been inactive for extended periods.